Does reCaptcha slow down your website?

 an increase of 160% 1487.08% 3385.25% 447.37%

-The browser first downloads compressed data, then decompresses them before using them to process and display relevant details on the page.
+The browser first downloads compressed data, then decompresses it before using it to process and display relevant details on the page.

-From the above table, we can see that there is an increase of 447.37% in page load speed.
-In sophisticated systems like WordPress, this can considerably slow down your website.
+From the table above, we can see that there is a 447.37% increase in page load speed.
+In sophisticated systems like WordPress, this can slow down your website considerably.

-Web page performance with reCaptcha Web page performance without reCaptcha
+Web page performance with reCaptcha Website performance without reCaptcha

-A single-page website with a basic form loaded in 1.56 seconds.
-In any website, you want to keep loading time below three seconds, considering most people leave a page that takes more than 3 seconds to load.
+A single page website with a simple form loaded in 1.56 seconds.
+In any website, you want to keep the load time under three seconds, considering most people leave a page that takes more than 3 seconds to load.

 Faster website with and without reCaptcha

-It’s possible to improve site speed while using reCaptcha.
+It’s possible to improve website speed while using reCaptcha.
 You can achieve this by using caching, CDN, and delaying other unnecessary CSS and JavaScript files.
-The key component of reCaptcha integration is to include the reCaptcha’s JavaScript file only on pages where reCaptcha is needed.
-If you are using WordPress, you can add a code snippet into your WordPress theme’s functions.php file to prevent reCaptcha from loading its files on other pages.
+The key component of reCaptcha integration is to include the reCaptcha JavaScript file only on pages where reCaptcha is needed.
+If you are using WordPress, you can add a code snippet to your WordPress theme’s functions.php file to prevent reCaptcha from loading its files on other pages.

 Don’t load reCaptcha’s JavaScript file on every page.
 Only where you need it.

-Another way to improve your website speed is to replace reCaptcha with the back-end based spam filter options like OOPSpam API or OOPSpam WordPress plugin.
-Unlike reCaptcha or any other captcha solutions, the back-end-based spam filters work in your server and never interact with your users or load any resources in the front-end.
-With OOPSpam, there are no cookies, no JavaScript, and no challenges to solve on your website.
+Replacing reCaptcha with the server-side spam filtering options like OOPSpam API or OOPSpam WordPress plugin is another way to get a fast-loading website.
+Unlike reCaptcha or any other captcha solution, the backend based spam filters work in your server and never interact with your users or load any resources on the client side.
+With OOPSpam there are no cookies, no JavaScript and no challenges for your visitors to solve.

 Enjoy Reading This Article?